Ivanhoe1970/BLN_Cypress_Showcase/docs/DEPLOYMENT_APPROACH.md

 ### 4.2 CORS Requirements

-To allow the app to send messages and resolutions through BLN Live’s API:
+To allow the app to send messages and resolutions through BLN Live's API:

 The BLN Live backend must allow: